 9. Buddy Biscuits Trainers Training Bites Beef

-- Low Calorie: Only 1.5 calories per treat for guilt-free training.
+- Only 1.5 calories per treat to support longer training sessions

 - Eco-friendly packaging